Shenmue-Mods/Knowledgebase/Shenmue_I/Make_Beta_Areas_Playable.md

 As an example, we will take the case of Sakuragaoka's Beta Area, which its data is found in `SCENE\01\JD99`.
 We will also make the assumption, that you have the data of the retail version of `Shenmue I` (and not the BETA 0.400 version).

-We will modify the contents of Sakuragaoka's final-version Area, which is found in `SCENE\01\JD00`.
+We will modify the contents of Sakuragaoka's Final-Version Area, which is found in `SCENE\01\JD00`.

 ### Steps